-Medica covers anesthesia services as described in the Benefit Chart.
+Medica covers anesthesia services as described in the Benefit Chart section of this Policy.

-Anesthesia services provided by a non-network provider.
+Anesthesia services provided by a non-network provider, except as described in this Policy.

-C. Chiropractic or Osteopathic Manipulation
+C. Chiropractic

-Medica covers chiropractic or osteopathic services to treat conditions related to muscles, skeleton and nerves of the body.
-This includes spinal manipulations or other manipulative therapies.
+Medica covers chiropractic services to diagnose and to treat conditions related to muscles, skeleton and nerves of the body.
+This includes spinal manipulations, manual muscle stimulations or other conjunctive or manipulative therapies.

-- 1. Chiropractic or osteopathic services provided by a non-network provider. - 2.
+- 1. Chiropractic services provided by a non-network provider. - 2.
 Massage therapy which is performed in conjunction with other treatment by a chiropractor as part of a prescribed treatment plan that is billed separately.

-D. Diabetes Management and Supplies
+D. Diabetes Management and Supplies (for Type I and Type II)